Contract grading: Unilateral Contract Grading

+Guaranteed "B" Contract

+In 2009, Jane Danielewicz and Peter Elbow proposed a "Guaranteed B Contract", where they set the requirements of their course to their student(s) for a guaranteed "B" grade.
+Their model of the guaranteed "B" contract, used commonly, requires that students create a final portfolio while meeting a set of conditions to obtain a "B".
+Instructors disregard the quality of work done by their student(s) up to a "B" in favor of the conditions contracted.
+After the conditions of the contract are met, students are able to earn an "A" at the instructor's subjective discretion.
+This grading scheme is placed under the umbrella of Unilateral Contract Grading and Hybrid Contract Grading.
+The model is widely discussed within the contract grading space.

 Implementation

 Students, in addition to choosing the grade they desire and how many assignments they will complete, must also commit themselves to the completion of their contract.
 Once the student determines the number of works he or she chooses to complete, contracts are then signed and agreed upon.
 There is a grace period for changing of contracts, but it is ultimately up to the professor to accept or to reject any proposals.
 The student then has the responsibility to complete and turn in the contracted assignments, with a few deadlines to meet.
+Iterative negotiation of contracts is often recommended to ensure fairness and clarity, allowing students to revise their agreements mid course if needed.
 First a teacher presents the grading contract to this class then the class if often given time to read over the contract.
 Next, if the teacher chooses to do so, the teacher will negotiate the terms of the contract.
 This means that the number of missed or late assignments to achieve a certain grade will be negotiated.
 There may or may not be a grace period to allow changes in the contract.
 Ultimately, all final decisions are left to the teacher.
 At the end of the contract, students will earn the grade that matches the terms of the contract.

 Labor-based contract grading is also used to combat systemic racism in the classroom by calculating grades based on labor and having less restrictive guidelines in the classroom.
+Select scholars claim that writing standards and assessments favor students from white backgrounds over students from other cultural backgrounds.
+Labor-based grading contracts help solve this issue by valuing effort and voice over conventional grammar rules.